ochi1000/Meeting-API/README.md

 <p>name: day2_Ops value:date format:YYYY-MM-DD, eg. 2022-05-07.
 This is an optional field and represents Day 2 operations</p>

 <h4>Day 2 Operations</h4>
-<p>Day 2 operations is the time when a product is deployed or shipped for the customer, day 2 operations involve maintaining, monitoring, and optimizing the system, in this API, a condition has been made possible where the person  involved in day2 operation would not be available for a meeting </p>
+<p>Day 2 operations is the time when a product is deployed or shipped for the customer, day 2 operations involve maintaining, monitoring, and optimizing the system, in this API, a condition has been made possible where a person  involved in day2 operation would not be available for a meeting </p>

 <h2>Implementation</h2>
 <p>This API was built upon the timezonedb API --docs-- https://timezonedb.com/references/get-time-zone and the calendarific api --docs-- https://calendarific.com/api-documentation.
 These APIs are accurate, constantly up-to-date, and consumers are always updated on any changes in the schema.
 Also their reponse is quick as compared to querying a database for such data.</p>